smhrash/BookMyConsultationUI/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Setup steps

-1. Install Nodejs 10<
+1. Install Nodejs 10
 2. Checkout repo
+3. delete the package-lock.json file
+4. delete the node_modules folder
-3. Traverse into code repo and execute `node i` to install packages
+5. Traverse into code repo and execute `node i` to install packages
-4. To start the application `npm start`
+6. To start the application `npm start`

 ## Available Scripts

 In the project directory, you can run: